 Blagdon Lake is almost a third of the size of Chew Valley lake, spanning roughly 400 acres in size.
 Bristol Water feel that significant pressure to the stock found present in the lake would be unsustainable.
-This is a trial for season 2017 and will give us some idea as to how much pressure these fish can take.
 Every site is different and we recognize that the stock found in the lake may not be as tolerant to pressure seen at our other water, Chew Valley.

 Why are you only permitting Fly Fishing for pike?
 Why is lure fishing and dead bait fishing not permitted?

 During October fly fishing for trout will continue to take place from boats at Blagdon Lake.
 Due to the lakes size Bristol Water Fisheries believe that permitting lure and dead bait fishing at this time may interfere with other customers enjoying fly fishing for trout.
 Bristol Water also feel that fly fishing for pike, carried out in the correct way, represents a sustainable way of fishing for pike and is in fitting with Blagdon’s worldwide reputation as a premier fly fishing water.
 In addition dead bait and lure fishing would require consent from Natural England.
 Bristol Water feel that at this moment in time a request of this nature would not be suitable.